Renuka-chowdary/Daily-backup-to-s3-bucket---script/README.md

 # Daily-Backup-script

 This script takes daily backup of Gitlab/Jenkins/Sonar data to s3 bucket and sends mail.<br/>

+1. create a file
+      vi s3-script.sh
+   copy and paste the script.

+2. Run it.
+      sh s3-script.sh

 The below is the output we get in mail.